mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-07-Service-Accounts-and-Delegation/README.md

         └── Service Backup
 ```

-Delegated administration is applied through a support group:
+Delegated administration is applied through a support group.

 ```text
 GG_IT_HelpDesk_Admins